justSteve/Windows-MCP/SECURITY.md

 ### Data Privacy

+- Windows-MCP collects basic usage data to help improve the MCP server.
+- **No personal information, tool arguments, or tool outputs are tracked.**
+- Telemetry is enabled by default but can be disabled by setting the `ANONYMIZED_TELEMETRY` environment variable to `false` in the MCP server configuration.
-- Windows-MCP processes data locally on your machine
+- Windows-MCP processes commands locally on your machine.
-- No telemetry or usage data is collected by default
-- Screenshots and state captures remain on your local system
+- Screenshots and state captures remain on your local system.
-- Web scraping may expose browsing activity to target websites
+- Web scraping may expose browsing activity to target websites.

 ## Tool Annotations Reference